 Classes are offered for children attending other schools on Sunday mornings.
-Please contact Alexa Swiniarski, at 801-485-9324 or
+Please contact Ruth Lowe, at 385-446-6581 or firstname.lastname@example.org

 "BE SEALED WITH THE GIFT OF THE HOLY SPIRIT"

-Adult Confirmation (for those 18 years of age and older) takes place at the Cathedral of the Madeleine at the time scheduled by the Diocesan Office of Worship.
-For the 2019-2020 year, Adult Confirmation will take place on May 30th.
+Adult Confirmation (for those 18 years of age and older) typically takes place at the Cathedral of the Madeleine at the time scheduled by the Diocesan Office of Worship.

 The forgiveness of sins committed after Baptism is conferred by a particular sacrament called the “sacrament of conversion, confession, penance, or reconciliation”.
 The Catechism of the Catholic Church continues its teaching by stating, “The whole power of the sacrament of Penance consists in restoring us to God’s grace and joining us with him in an intimate friendship.”
 Reconciliation with God is thus the purpose and effect of this sacrament.
 For those who receive [it] with contrite heart and religious disposition, confession is "usually followed by peace and serenity of conscience with strong spiritual consolation." (#1468)

-The Sacrament of Confession is celebrated on Saturdays from 3:00-4:40 pm in the Chapel.
+The Sacrament of Confession is celebrated on Wednesdays from 3:00-5:00 pm and Saturdays from 3:00-4:40 pm in the Chapel.
 You may also make an appointment with the priest outside of this time.

-Communal celebrations of the Sacrament of Confession are celebrated two times a year in preparation for Christmas and Easter.
+Additional times for the Sacrament of Confession are added two times a year in preparation for Christmas and Easter.
 Please note: If you are in the state of serious sin, the Church asks that you meet with a priest for individual confession, absolution and spiritual support.

 ANOINTING OF THE SICK